-SLIDE 2 - TCCC ROLES
+SLIDE 3 - TCCC ROLES

-Tactical Combat Casualty Care is broken up into 4 roles of care.
-The most basic is taught to All Service Members (ASM), which is the absolute basics of hemorrhage control and to recognize more serious problems.
+Tactical Combat Casualty Care is broken up into four roles of care.
+The most basic is taught to All Service Members (ASM), which is designed to instruct in the absolute basics of hemorrhage control and to recognize more serious injuries.